zenustech/zeno/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the solution you'd like**
 > A clear and concise description of what you want to happen. e.g.:
 > Like Blender, when a node is placed onto an edge, it should automatically inserted between two nodes.

-**Describe alternatives you've considered (if any)**
-> A clear and concise description of any alternative solutions or features you've considered.

 **Additional context (if any)**
 > Add any other context or screenshots about the feature request here.